No products in the cart.

 But if you have not yet thought about investing in one of the more than 450 varieties, we hope the fever will catch on after looking at one of these Philodendron species.

 You can find climbing Philodendron to even self-heading ones, but the best part is they all look stunning.
-Stay tuned as Plantly will provide you with the best philodendron varieties you can grow at home whether indoor or outdoor plants.
+Stay tuned as Plantly will provide you with the best philodendron varieties you can grow at home whether indoors or outdoor plants.

 The Philodendron micans are worth your attention as it differs from most other vining Philodendrons.
 First, you find the leaves covered with fine hairs that create different hues depending on how the light reflects on the plant.